pattyde/katepluspat/src/content/posts/honeymoon/003-todays-lesson-lanyard-trustworthy/index.md

 *Far Away Bar*

-We were pretty hungry now so we headed to Khaosan Road for lunch.
+We were pretty hungry now, so we headed to Khaosan Road for lunch.
 Got some big beers, green curry and pad Thai.
 Not spicy but not bad.
 We walked down an alleyway Kate had fond memories of to find the Far Away Bar (they're never close) and found it was much busier and bigger than it was 8 years ago.
 Loads more restaurants, hotels, cocktail bars set up on the side of the road and tons of deck chairs with locals offering Thai massage.
 We found Kate's old bar which was also significantly expanded and busier.
 We had a cocktail and people watched all the dirty hippies, white bogans and backpackers.
 Aside from staff, there were no Thai people.

-When the afternoon started to move into the evening we headed back to the hotel for a shower and headed back out to dinner at Cabbages and Condoms, a suggestion by Gill Townsend.
+When the afternoon started to move into the evening we headed back to the hotel for a shower then went back out to dinner at Cabbages and Condoms, a suggestion by Gill Townsend.
 The restaurant aims to raise funds and awareness of safe sex for family planning purposes.
 The decor of the whole place was condoms right down to light shades, so they got that bit right.
 However, despite being yummy, we saw no cabbages in our food.

 All in all a good first official day to the trip!